Cold Laser Frequently Asked Questions And Answers

 How does a pulsed laser vs. continuous wave lasers.

-In general, lasers diodes are either pulsed or continuous wave.
+In general, lasers diodes can be either pulsed wave, continuous wave or both.
 The continuous wave (CW) diodes emit laser energy for the entire time it is electrically driven, hence its name.
 Pulsed diodes emit a radiation impulse with a high amplitude or intensity and duration of which is typically extremely short (100 to 200 nanoseconds).
 Continuous wave lasers produce a fixed level of power during the emission.
-High power continuous laser are used to cut and burn tissue so only extremely low level continuous laser can be used for deep tissue cold laser therapy.
+Focused high power continuous laser are used to cut and burn tissue.
+Class III lasers are limited to 0.5 watts per diode.
+Higher power levels can be achieved using multiple diodes.
+Class IV lasers up to 50 watts are based on defocusing the beam so that the energy level is not high enough to damage tissue.
+Class IV products should only be used by a professional.
 Pulsed lasers, as the name implies, produce a high power level impulse of light for a very brief duration for each pulse.
 It is the high power level during each pulse that drives the light energy deep to the target tissue.
 Even though the pulse peaks at a high power level there are no thermal effects in the tissue because the pulses are of extremely short duration.
 Therefore, the peak power of a pulsed laser can be much high than a comparable continuous laser.
 By using pulsed lasers, one is able to more effectively drive light energy (photons) deeper into the tissue.
-The laser components and electronic technologies required to use pulsed diodes are more advanced and expensive than those used in CW diodes.
-This is the main reasons over 90% of the therapeutic lasers in the North American market are low power CW lasers.
-Some CW lasers provide power and healing effects on the order of typical $10 laser pointer.
+Only recently we engineers able to make long-life continuous wave products at power levels over 50 mW.
+This is the main reasons over 60% of the therapeutic lasers in the North American market are low power CW lasers or higher powered pulse wave.
+Today, it is possible to manufacture a product that does both high power continuous and pulsed wave but they are more expensive than older products.

 Can laser therapy cause heat damage or cancer in the tissue?